starwit/sae-database-writer/Readme.md

 See `application.properties` for available configuration values.

 ## Debugging
-The log level of the entire application can be set through the environment variable `LOG_LEVEL`, default is `info`.
+The log level of the relevant parts can be set through the Spring Boot property `LOGGING_LEVEL_DE_STARWIT`, default is `info`.